duartegroup/metallicious/docs/source/tutorials.rst

 Tutorial 3: Using custom template
 ------------

-One might decide that they parametrized the template using a specific technique and did not save it to the library.
+One might decide that they parametrized the template using a specific methodology (explicit solvent, or diffrent than usuall level of theory) and did not save it to the library.
 One might use this template on purpose for specific application

 .. code-block:: python

     cage = supramolecular_structure(f'cage.xyz',
                                     metal_charges={'Pd': 2},
-                                    vdw_type = 'uff',
+                                    LJ_type = 'uff',
                                     search_library=False)
     cage.extract_unique_metal_sites() # extracts template structures (needed to detect sites) cage.sites[0].fp_coord_file = f'selected_template.pdb' # loads coordinates of the template